pressmind/web-core-skeleton-basic/quickstart/system_requirements.md

     * ext-pdo
     * ext-mbstring
     * ext-readline
-* a pressmind® License ;-)
+* a pressmind® license ;-)

-It is recommended to install the software on a appropriate operating system.
+It is recommended to install the software on an appropriate operating system.
 Linux is highly recommended, for developing purposes Mac OS X might work.
-*A local installation on Microsoft Windows in a system like XAMPP is not supported and this not recommended.
+*A local installation on Microsoft Windows in a system like XAMPP is not supported and not recommended.
-For local development on Windows please consider using a virtual environment like VirtualBox, Windows Subsystem for Linux or Docker*
+For local development on Windows, please consider using a virtual environment like VirtualBox, Windows Subsystem for Linux or Docker.*

 ### Recommended additional server infrastructure
 * redis-server